 When I first was co-planning my trip to Bali and Java, Indonesia; Kuala Lumpur and Penang, Malaysia; and Singapore, I was a bit overwhelmed.
 That’s a lot of countries, and a lot of different activities: hiking, surfing, swimming, drinking, dining, touring, yoga-ing, worshiping … how does one decide what to pack, and fit it all in one’s suitcase?

-I started by doing as much research as possible on outfit expectations, activities, and other Good Things to Know about visiting Southeast Asia.
+When deliberating on what to wear in Southeast Asia, I started by doing as much research as possible on outfit expectations, activities, and other Good Things to Know about visiting the area.
 I read articles by seasoned backpackers and Australian moms alike.
 I thought about what things could do double and triple duty, while still looking slightly fashion forward.
 Then I got more advice from my friend who was already making her way around Asia, finding out what she was grateful she brought, and what she wish she had brought.

 (PS.
 I wrote up a guide to Bali as well.)